Idkthisguy/Anima/README.md

 ## Warning

 ### ARM64 is an experimental version, it has never been tested!
-So USE IT AT YOUR OWN RISK and report bugs in [issues](https://github.com/Idkthisguy/Anima/issues)
+So USE IT AT YOUR OWN RISK and please report bugs in [issues](https://github.com/Idkthisguy/Anima/issues)

 ---